DavidWells/davidwells.io-v1/content/blog/2013-02-27-create-where-there-is-none.md

 Walt Disney created a magical wonderland out of a swamp.

-Steve jobs created a user friendly music player in a world where the more buttons/features used to win.
+Steve Jobs created a user-friendly music player in a world where more buttons/features used to win.

-Everyday people are finding stagnant situations and rewriting the rules.
+Every day people are finding stagnant situations and rewriting the rules.

-The next "problem" you encounter ask yourself, if I had the power to change this, what would I do differently to improve the experience?
+The next "problem" you encounter ask yourself if I had the power to change this, what would I do differently to improve the experience?

-Now remove <strong>if</strong> from that statement and <strong>do it.</strong>
+Now remove **if** from that statement and **do it.**